songzijiang/GeoAN/README.md

        |--cldas_global_mean_level.npy
        |--geoan.pt
 ```
-Excute `sh test.sh` can run the test program to produce the high-resolution results.
+Execute `sh test.sh` can run the test program to produce high-resolution results.

-If each step is right, the results will be shown in the `proc` folder.
+The results will be shown in the `proc` folder if each step is right.

-The DOI of the produced dataset MDG625 is https://doi.org/10.57760/sciencedb.17408.
+The DOI of the produced dataset MDG625 is [10.57760/sciencedb.17408](https://doi.org/10.57760/sciencedb.17408).